-Over the years, I have taught on several undergraduate modules, including Contract Law, Business Law, Company Law, and International Business Law.
+Over the years, Lilian has taught on several undergraduate modules, including Contract Law, Business Law, Company Law, and International Business Law.
 Postgraduate modules include Corporate Governance, Corporate Social Responsibility, Transnational Corporations and Labour Rights, Employment Relations in Asian Countries.

-I have actively engaged in scholarly research and publication since 2005.
-My interests lie in corporate governance and employment relations as they apply to developing, mainly Asian, countries.
-I have published several articles on these topics, many of which explore the impact of culture, religion, legal and political systems on their developments.
-These culminated in my obtaining my PhD (Transplanting the Anglo American Corporate Governance Model into Asian Countries: Prospects and Practicality) in 2010.
-I have latterly, concentrated on investigating the roles of Corporate Codes of Conduct, unions and NGOs in improving working conditions in developing countries.
-My publications since 2010 show my growing interest in this area.
-Expanding my research in this area has involved looking at the relevance of "development frameworks" for labour rights and conducting empirical work (in Malaysia and South Korea, see publications list).
-Finally, I have also broadened my exploration of this area by becoming involved in research projects funded by the International Labour Organization.
+Lilian has actively engaged in scholarly research and publication since 2005.
+Her interests lie in corporate governance and employment relations as they apply to developing, mainly Asian, countries.
+She has published several articles on these topics, many of which explore the impact of culture, religion, legal and political systems on their developments.
+These culminated in her obtaining her PhD (Transplanting the Anglo American Corporate Governance Model into Asian Countries: Prospects and Practicality) in 2010.
+She has latterly concentrated on investigating the roles of Corporate Codes of Conduct, unions and NGOs in improving working conditions in developing countries.
+Her publications since 2010 show a growing interest in this area.
+Expanding research in this area has involved looking at the relevance of "development frameworks" for labour rights and conducting empirical work (in Malaysia and South Korea, see publications list).
+Finally, she has also broadened her exploration of this area by becoming involved in research projects funded by the International Labour Organization.

 2012-2013: International Labour Organization ($30,000).
 Seven months.
 Part of a team of Middlesex University researchers to report on international literature on HR practices and positive firm-level outcomes in Small and medium-Sized Enterprises